birdears/birdears/README.md

 then on terminal:

 ```
-virtualenv -p python3 venv # use the directory venv/ for the virtualenv
+virtualenv -p python3 ~/.venv # use the directory ~/.venv/ for the virtualenv

-venv/bin/activate # activate the virtualenv; this should be done every
+~/.venv/bin/activate          # activate the virtualenv; this should be done
-                  # time you may want to run the software installed here.
+                              # every time you may want to run the software
+                              # installed here.

-pip install birdears # this will install it
+pip3 install birdears         # this will install the software

-birdears --help # this will run it
+birdears --help               # and this will run it
 ```

 ## Running